ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 This is only an introduction to polymorphic variants.
 Because of the reduction in type safety, it is recommended that you don't use these in your code.
-You will, however, see them in advanced OCaml code quite a lot precisely because advanced programmers will sometimes want to weaken the type system to write advanced idioms.
+You will, however, see them in advanced OCaml code quite often, precisely because advanced programmers will sometimes want to weaken the type system to write advanced idioms.